 One, it’s an incredible hiking opportunity, with many different trails that culminate at an over 2,000 foot summit.
 If you make it to the top, the views are spectacular.

-The second reason I mention Camelback Mountain is that two parts of this camel have stumped geologists for years.
+Two, Camelback Mountain has stumped geologists for years.
 Most of this mountain is composed of the red colored sandstone that dates 30 million years ago.
-Confusing as it sounds, sitting on top of the sandstone is a light colored granite that is a whopping billion and a half years older than the sandstone.
+But, sitting on top of the sandstone is a light colored granite that is a whopping 1.5 billion years older than the sandstone.
+The older rock should theoretically be under the newer sandstone, not on top of it.
+A true mystery!

 2. Tonto Natural Bridge in Pine, Arizona

 The second geological wonder on our tour is Tonto Natural Bridge, which will take under two hours to reach from Camelback Mountain.
-This naturally formed bridge is believed to be the largest travertine bridge on the planet.
+This naturally formed bridge is believed to be the largest travertine bridge on the entire planet.

 Travertine is a type of limestone typically deposited by hot mineral springs.
 This particular bridge is located in an area that is unusually green in this desert-filled state, adding to the beauty.
+The white limestone against the lush greenery is a sight to see!

 3. Arcosanti in Mayer, Arizona

-Another 1.5 hours east, Arcosanti is a must see sight on your Phoenix to Sedona road trip.
 This experimental community was built in 1970 by an Italian architect named Paolo Soleri.
 In my opinion, Soleri was slightly before-his-time, as he was attempting to build eco-friendly dwellings in harmony with nature.
+It was originally intended to house over 5,000 people, but funding issues stopped the project before it ever really got off the ground.

 Learn more about Arcosanti and plan your visit here.